 What UTAD Means in Wyckoff Trading

-UTAD stands for Upthrust After Distribution, but the full phrase can still be too broad if it is read as any move above resistance after weakness.
-In Wyckoff logic, the useful definition is narrower: price tests above the upper boundary after a distribution structure has already developed, then struggles to hold that higher area.
+UTAD stands for Upthrust After Distribution.
+In Wyckoff logic, the useful definition is narrower than “any failed breakout.”
+Price tests above the upper boundary after a Wyckoff distribution structure has already developed, then struggles to hold that higher area.

-A range high gives the interpretation a reference point.
+A range high gives the reading a reference point.
 Without a prior upper boundary, there is no clear area being tested.
-Without distribution-like background, the move can be a generic failed breakout, a normal pullback after a breakout attempt, or a temporary volatility event rather than a UTAD.
+Without distribution-like background, the same move can be a generic failed breakout, a normal pullback after a breakout attempt, or a temporary volatility event rather than UTAD.

 UTAD Conditions

 A UTAD case is strongest when the sequence is evaluated as a process rather than as a single candle.
-The upper probe creates a condition to examine; later acceptance or rejection gives the condition its meaning.
+The upper probe creates the test; later acceptance or rejection gives the test its meaning.

 | Condition | Why it matters | Interpretation impact |